git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ## Important notes

 This extension uses the MIDI mode of the device.
 Press **Shift + CHANNEL** (on the left / top) buttons to enter MIDI mode.
+Since there is no notification when the user switches to MIDI mode, the displayed state can be inconsistent.
+In that case, press the Stop button once to update it.

 Since the extension requires the Native Instruments Host Integration service it **only works on Windows and Mac (no Linux)**.